Great Northern, Piccadilly and Brompton Railway: B&PCR, GN&SR and DR bills, 1902

 At the same time, the GN&SR published details of its bill for the 1902 session.
 The GN&SR sought powers for a short extension of about 350 m from its southern terminus, to Temple station on the DR's existing sub-surface line where an interchange was planned.
 The GN&SR also sought permission to abandon the section of its route north of Finsbury Park, and to transfer its powers and obligations to the B&PCR as part of the merger.
 The DR also announced a bill for 1902 which included provisions to transfer responsibility for part or all of its deep-level line to the B&PCR.

 The B&PCR bill was again examined by a joint committee under Lord Windsor.
 The GN&SR bill was examined by a separate committee under Lord Ribblesdale.
 The B&PCR's eastward extension to Holborn to connect to the GN&SR was permitted, but the extension to Parsons Green was rejected following objections from hospitals in the Fulham Road, which were concerned that vibrations from trains might affect their patients.
 The B&PCR link from Piccadilly Circus to Charing Cross was rejected on the grounds that it involved sharp turns and steep gradients to avoid public buildings in the area.
 The merger with the GN&SR and name change were permitted.
 The GN&SR's extension to Temple was rejected following objections from the Duke of Norfolk who owned the land under which it would have run.
 The abandonment of the route north of Finsbury Park was permitted.

-The bills received royal assent as the Great Northern and Strand Railway Act, 1902 and the Metropolitan District Railway Act, 1902 on 8 August 1902, and as the Brompton and Piccadilly Circus Railway Act, 1902 on 18 November 1902.
+The bills received royal assent as the Great Northern and Strand Railway Act 1902 (2 Edw.
+7. c. ccxxxv) and the Metropolitan District Railway Act 1902 (2 Edw.
+7. c. ccxx) on 8 August 1902, and as the Brompton and Piccadilly Circus Railway Act 1902 (2 Edw.
+7. c. cclix) on 18 November 1902.